o3de/o3de.org/content/docs/user-guide/features/platforms/ios/creating-release-app.md

 ## Creating \.Pak Files {#ios-creating-pak-files}

-Lumberyard apps use `.pak` files to include assets and shaders for your app build\.
+O3DE apps use `.pak` files to include assets and shaders for your app build\.
 The `.pak` files are required for release apps and must be created manually\.

 **Topics**
 + [Building Shader \.Pak Files](#ios-shaders-build-pak-files)